Communication

 Prerequisite: Completion of 21 credits in the Strategic Communication curriculum.
 Required capstone project for eligibility for graduation in the online MA in Strategic Communication.
 (Formerly 7600:599)

-COMM:600 Introduction to Graduate Study in Communication (2 Credits)
+COMM 600 Introduction to Graduate Study in Communication (2 Units)

 Introduction to the ideas and scholarship that constitute the various research interests in the department.
 (Formerly 7600:600)

-COMM:601 Mixed Methods of Communication Research (3 Credits)
+COMM 601 Applied Methods of Communication Research (3 Units)

-This course focuses on the basic concepts of how to conduct and analyze communication research using various methodologies.
+Prerequisite: Admission to the Graduate School.
+This course focuses on the basic concepts of how to conduct and analyze communication research using various methodologies utilized in professional settings.
 Students will learn quantitative and qualitative methods.
 (Formerly 7600:601)

 Prerequisite: COMM 600.
 The course covers paradigms underlying qualitative inquiry, major methods of inquiry, and techniques utilized in the communication discipline.
 The course fosters students' ability to conduct qualitative research through gathering and analyzing data.
 (Formerly 7600:602)